betchart/lasspia/README.md

 ## A Complete Example

-We can quickly find the two-point correlation function xsi for galaxies in the DR9 survey of the souther sky using the included configuration `configs/cmassS_coarse.py`.
+We can quickly find the two-point correlation function xi for galaxies in the DR9 survey of the souther sky using the included configuration `configs/cmassS_coarse.py`.
 This configuration differs from `configs/cmassS.py` by using fewer bins and not employing any